JoshBeveridge/clone-framework/README.md

 3. CSS away!

 #### Using the Grid
-Clone incudes a responsive flexbox-based grid system to help with your layout stuggles.
+Clone includes a responsive flexbox-based grid system to help with your layout stuggles.

 The structure works as follows:
 ```